 - When you declare the variable:

 - Declares the variable to be a pointer

 - It stores a memory address

 - When you use the variable (dereference):

 - Like putting () around a register name

 - Follows the pointer out to memory

 - Acts like the specified type (e.g., int, float, etc.)

-Suppose we set up a pointer like the one below.
+Suppose we set up a pointer like this.
 Which expression gives us 5, and which gives us a memory address?

-int \iptr = (the location of that memory);
+int \iptr = (that memory);